Ahern Hotel: Opening

 On September 6, 2016, company officials announced that the resort would open on December 3, 2016.
 Lucky Dragon was expected to employ more than 800 people.
 The resort had a soft opening at 8:00 p.m. on November 19, 2016, with its official grand opening still scheduled for December 3.
 The Lucky Dragon opened with 203 hotel rooms, including 22 suites.
 Each room included a wall mural designed to represent the "peace and tranquility of ancient China," according to the hotel.
 The Lucky Dragon also featured a 4500 sqft spa, while the 27500 sqft casino offered popular Asian games such as baccarat, pai gow, and sic bo.
 The casino featured 37 table games and 300 slot machines, and was located in a two-story building that connected to the hotel tower through a bridge walkway.
 It was the first newly constructed hotel-casino to open in Las Vegas since The Cosmopolitan in 2010.
 The resort – considered small in comparison to nearby competitors – is connected to the adjacent Allure tower.
 The official grand opening took place on the afternoon of December 3, 2016, and was accompanied by a ribbon-cutting ceremony, costumed dancers dressed as Chinese lions and a dragon, and firecrackers.
 The first direct flights between Beijing and Las Vegas, launched a day before the Lucky Dragon's grand opening, were not expected to bring in additional customers to the resort, although officials welcomed the possibility.
 Fonfa envisioned some of the area around the Lucky Dragon possibly being redeveloped as a new Chinatown for Las Vegas over the next decade.

-The Lucky Dragon's centerpiece is a 1.25 ton dragon chandelier that hangs over a bar.
+The Lucky Dragon's centerpiece was a 1.25 ton dragon chandelier that hung over a bar.
 Work on the chandelier began in May 2015, with nearly 800 people working on it until its completion.
 Installation of the chandelier was completed in November 2016, after two weeks.
+Following the closure of the resort, the chandelier was sold to the Muckleshoot Indian Casino in Washington.

 In February 2017, the resort planned to add an additional VIP gaming area due to the popularity of its VIP club.
 For its VIP members, the casino also introduced a rolling-chip program, a concept that was common in Macau.
 In March 2017, Midwest Pro Painting and Penta Building Group claimed in court that they were owed money for their work on the Lucky Dragon during construction.
 Midwest Pro Painting stated that it was owed $793,300, while Penta Building Group alleged that it only received approximately $76.4 million and was still owed approximately $7.4 million for construction work.
 Both companies ultimately agreed to dismiss their claims.